 #3.
 Improve Your Customer Service

 Customer service is key to growing your business, but it doesn’t always come naturally.
-You can monitor your customer service with your CRM, tracking conversions, and follow-ups.
+You can monitor your customer service with your business monitoring tools, tracking conversions, and follow-ups.
 Staff training can help to boost service, giving your employees specific methods to use based on your company policies.

 Giving your customers a short feedback form after they have dealt with an operator can be useful.
 Check-in with your staff regularly to ensure they are satisfied and offer incentives for exceptional performance.
 This will help to boost morale and your customers will benefit.